I. Introduction to Compensation Management

 Compensation management refers to the strategic process of designing and implementing compensation packages for employees within an organization.

-This includes salary, bonuses, benefits, and any other of financial reward that employees receive in exchange for their work.
+Compensation management includes salary, bonuses, benefits, and any other of financial reward that employees receive in exchange for their work.
 The main goal of compensation management is to ensure that employees are fairly and equitably rewarded for their contributions to the organization.

 III.
 Types of Compensation Management

-1. Types Direct Compensation
+1. Types of Direct Compensation

 Direct compensation includes monetary rewards that employees receive for their work.
 It consists of salary, wages, and bonuses that are directly paid to employees.